-To supplement our consolidated financial statements, which are prepared and presented in accordance with generally accepted accounting principles in the United States of America ("U. S. GAAP"), we use certain non-GAAP financial measures, as described below, to understand and evaluate our core operating performance.
+To supplement our consolidated financial statements, which are prepared and presented in accordance with GAAP, we use certain non-GAAP financial measures, as described below, to understand and evaluate our core operating performance.
 These non-GAAP financial measures, which may be different than similarly-titled measures used by other companies, are presented to enhance investors' overall understanding of our financial performance and should not be considered as substitutes for, or superior to, the financial information prepared and presented in accordance with GAAP contained in this prospectus.